Bin-Chen-Lab/sigatlas/README.md

 sigatlas package can be used to deconvolute the cell composition from any specified tissue using its RNA-seq data.
-It can be helpful to analyse the cell composition of samples related to healthy and any diseases stage.
+It can be helpful to analyse the cell composition of samples related to healthy or any diseases stage.

 ## Installation